bueler/mccarthy/README.md

 Python programs
 ---------------

-The codes in subdirectory [py/](py/) solve surface kinematic equation and Stokes problems.
+The codes in subdirectory [py/](py/) solve surface kinematic equation (SKE) and shallow ice approximation (SIA) problems.
+Python programs [surface1d.py](py/surface1d.py) and [shallowuw.py](py/shallowuw.py) use only the numpy and matplotlib libraries.
+The [surface2d.py](py/surface2d.py) program uses Firedrake; compare the additional Firedrake codes in the [stokes/](stokes/) directory.

 For now the [new slides](slides/slides-2024.pdf) are the documentation, along with line comments in the `.py` source codes.
+Please report any bugs, either by email or by using the [issues](https://github.com/bueler/mccarthy/issues) for this repository.

 Matlab/Octave programs (deprecated)
 -----------------------------------